 Here is the recommended learning path:

-✦ Ready to begin?
-Book your FREE Trial Class at Mishkah Academy today — and experience the difference that Arabic makes in your faith from your very first lesson.
+Book your free trial class at Mishkah Academy today, and experience the difference that Arabic makes in your faith from your very first lesson.

-A: Quranic Arabic (Classical Arabic) is the language of the Quran and classical Islamic texts — grammatically rich and poetically precise.
+Quranic Arabic (Classical Arabic) is the language of the Quran and classical Islamic texts, grammatically rich and poetically precise.
 Modern Standard Arabic (MSA) is used in contemporary media, literature, and formal settings.
 Both are taught at Mishkah Academy.

 Conclusion